shprink/conferences/2017/introduction-to-ionic/slides/web_today.md

     <ul>
         <li>Installable without stores (add to Homescreen button)</li>
         <li class="fragment">Native look and feel</li>
+        <li class="fragment">Discoverable (manifest)</li>
+        <li class="fragment">Safe (https)</li>
-        <li class="fragment">Uses a Service worker
+        <li class="fragment">Uses a Service worker for:
             <ul>
                 <li class="fragment">Offline capability</li>
-                <li class="fragment">Always up to date</li>
+                <li class="fragment">Being Fast and up to date</li>
                 <li class="fragment">Push Notifications</li>
             </ul>
         </li>
-        <li class="fragment">Discoverable (manifest)</li>
-        <li class="fragment">Safe (https)</li>
     </ul>
     <aside class="notes">
-        <b>A progressive Web app is Installable without stores</b>
+        <b>A progressive Web app is Installable without stores via the "add to homescreen button"</b>
         <ul>
             <li>It has a native look and feel</li>
-            <li>Uses a service worker and a service worker is just a JavaScript file that is run by your browser in the background.
-It is completely separated from your webpage and handles events fired either by the webpage itself or the browser.
-What's cool about that is that since it runs in the background it does not need the web page to be opened!</li>
-            <li>We can therefore implement the Offline capability via Network and Assets caching</li>
-            <li>We can also prefetch assets ahead of the user to be always up to date</li>
-            <li>We can re engage users via Push notifications</li>
             <li>You app is directly searchable on Google</li>
-            <li>and to finish your app must run a secured connection</li>
+            <li>your app runs on a secured connection</li>
+            <li>Uses a service worker and a service worker is just a JavaScript file that is run by your browser in the background. <br/>It is completely separated from your webpage and handles events fired either by the webpage itself or the browser.
+What's cool about that is that since it runs in the background it does not need the web page to be opened to work!</li>
+            <li>We can therefore leverage the Offline capability via Network and Assets caching</li>
+            <li>We can also prefetch assets ahead of the user to be always fast and up to date</li>
+            <li>To finish We can re engage users via Push notifications</li>
         </ul>
         <b></b>
     </aside>